James Fenimore Cooper Prize

 Prize: A certificate and two thousand dollars.
 A certificate will be presented to the publisher.
-The prize will be awarded at the annual meeting of the society in May, 2015.
+The prize will be awarded at the annual meeting of the society on May 11, 2015.

 Eligibility: The copyright date of the book must be either 2013 or 2014.

 Submission: There is no fee for participation.
-Publishers may submit as many titles as they wish but must send one copy of each book to each of the four jurors, whose names and addresses will be posted here in early autumn of 2014.
+Publishers may submit as many titles as they wish but must send one copy of each book to each of the four jurors, whose names and addresses will be posted here before the end of September.

 Deadline: Submissions must be postmarked by January 31, 2015.
 Inquiries: email@example.com.